ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ### Methods to handle exceptions

-A synchronous computation can be completed normally or exceptionally.
+Synchronous computation can be completed normally or exceptionally.
 To recover from these exceptions, it’s possible to use a `try-catch` statement.
-An asynchronous computation can be completed normally or exceptionally as well.
+Asynchronous computation can be completed normally or exceptionally as well.
 But because the pipelined stages can be executed in different threads, it’s impossible to use a `try-catch` statement in one thread to catch an exception thrown from another thread.

 The `CompletionStage` interface has special specifications to handle exceptions.
 Each stage has two completion types of equal importance, the normal completion, and the exceptional completion.
 If a stage completes normally, the dependent stages start executing.
 If a stage completes exceptionally, all dependent stages complete exceptionally as well, unless there is an exception recovery method in the pipeline.

-The `whenComplete` method is called when the previous stage completes either normally or exceptionally.
-The method has a `BiConsumer` argument that accepts the result and the exception.
-This method can perform some action with either a successful result or an exception, but can’t alter a successful result or replace an exception with some fallback result.
+If it’s necessary to perform some action, when the previous stage completes either normally or exceptionally, then the method  `whenComplete` should be used.
+A `BiConsumer` argument of the `whenComplete`method is called when the previous stage completes either normally or exceptionally and allows to read both the result and the exception, but doesn’t allow to modify them.

-The `handle` method is called when the previous stage completes either normally or exceptionally.
-The method has a `BiFunction` argument that applies the result and the exception and returns some result.
-This method can convert a successful result and can replace an exception with some fallback result (so an exception is not propagated to the next stage).
+If it’s necessary to recover from an exception (to replace the exception with some fallback value), then the `handle` and `exceptionally` methods should be used.
+A `BiFunction` argument of the `handle` method is called when the previous stage completes either normally or exceptionally.
+A `Function` argument of the `exceptionally` method is called when the previous stage completes exceptionally.
+In both cases, an exception is not propagated to the next stage.

-The `exceptionally` method is called when the previous stage completes exceptionally.
-The method has a `Function` argument that applies the exception and returns some result.
-This method can replace an exception with some fallback result (so an exception is not propagated to the next stage).
+The `exceptionallyCompose` method is similar to the `exceptionally` method - its `Function` argument of the `exceptionally` method is called when the previous stage completes exceptionally.
+The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when exception recovery is a long operation that is reasonable to execute as a separate stage (possible asynchronously).

+>The difference between the `exceptionally` and `exceptionallyCompose` methods are the same as the difference between the `thenApply` and `thenCompose` methods - the latest has the result of the `Function` is a subclass of `CompletionStage`.

 Summary of the methods: